-Comply with the requirements of AS 1170.0, the NCC and ABCB Structural Robustness Handbook.
+Comply with the requirements of AS 1170.0, NCC and ABCB Structural Robustness Handbook.

-A structure shall be designed and constructed so that it will not be damaged to an extent disproportionate to the original cause, by events such as fire, explosion, impact or consequences of human errors.
+The structure and its fabric shall be designed and constructed so that they will not be damaged to an extent disproportionate to the original cause, by unforeseen events such as localised cladding failures, or opening failures, or due to the consequences of human error, during the disaster event.